 Introduction

 Since the discovery of Human Immunodeficiency Virus (HIV) in the early 1980s, it continues to threaten lives of people globally.
 The spread of the virus has been of great concern, with around 88.4 million [71.3–112.8 million] people infected since the epidemic began, and about 42.3 million [35.7–51.1 million] deaths recorded [1].
-By the end of 2023, the total number of persons living with HIV was approximately 39.9 million according [1].
+By the end of 2023, the total number of persons living with HIV was approximately 39.9 million [1].
 Advances in the development of antiretroviral therapy (ART) have significantly curtailed HIV-related deaths; however, the number of new infections continues to escalate, with approximately 1.3 million infections recorded annually [1].
-These developments underscore the need for an effective HIV vaccine that would serve as a complement to the already established prevention and management strategies in order to optimally control the spread of HIV.
+These developments underscore the need for an effective HIV vaccine that would serve as a complement to the already established prevention and management strategies in order to optimally control its further spread..

 The development of a safe and effective HIV vaccine has become a critical global health need, and scientific research around the globe has been directed towards this course.
 However, the increased understanding of pathogenesis, as well as the cellular diversity and immunology have been quite challenging.
 The rapid mutation of the virus and its ability to evade the host immune system has made the successful development of an effective vaccine elusive [2].